pippinbarr/cart253/topics/instructions/basic-drawing.md

 What was the difference?

-It is that by *default* the `ellipse` function positions the *centre* of the ellipse at the x,y position you specify.
-But the `rect` function positions the *top-left corner* of the rectangle at the x,y position you specify.
+It is that by *default* the `ellipse` function positions the *centre* of the ellipse at the (x,y) coordinates you specify.
+But the `rect` function positions the *top-left corner* of the rectangle at the (x,y) coordinates you specify.
 Little details like this are important and over time we remember them.

 ## Change the colour of the ellipse